alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 -   Electrical Layout: Wiring harnesses shall be modular and clearly labeled for ease of maintenance and fault isolation.
 All wiring must be heat-resistant and abrasion-resistant to withstand harsh operational environments.

--   Power Distribution: Install dedicated circuit breakers or resettable fuses to protect critical flight electronics and payload circuits from potential short circuits or electrical surges.
+-   Power Distribution: Install dedicated circuit switches to protect critical flight electronics and payload circuits from potential short circuits or electrical surges.

 ### 3.5 Payload Handling and Camera